Lessons that only grandparents can teach their grandkids

 Good manners go a long way

 Never underestimate the value of good manners.
-Good manners will take you much further toward your goals and a better life.
-Good manners show that you are interested, engaged and caring about the person you are dealing with.
-The doors of life are more likely to open for you when you show good manners.
+Good manners will take you much further toward your goals, a better version of you and therefore a better life.
+Good manners show that you are interested, engaged, caring and above all respectful of the person you are speaking to.
+Life will open more doors when you approach others with good intent and good manners.

 Life is a marathon, not a sprint.
 Even if you are a sprinter!
-Life takes many turns and your priorities will change.
-This is natural.
-Have patience with yourself and allow yourself the time to learn whatever it is you put your mind to.
-Do not expect to become an expert at anything you have just started too quickly, new skills take time to develop.
+Life takes many turns, and your priorities will change and this is natural.
+Have patience and allow yourself the time to learn whatever it is you put your mind to.
+Do not expect to become an expert at anything you have just started straight away, new skills take time to develop and a lot of experience!

 Good things come to those who wait and patience is definitely a virtue.

-No matter what the situation is that you are in, always have respect for yourself first.
-By showing self-respect you will show the world that you care enough about yourself and they too will show care toward you.
+No matter what the situation you’re in, always have respect for yourself first.
+By showing self-respect you will show the world that you care enough about yourself, and they too will show care toward you.

 Live with gratitude in your heart daily